 Third Bliss is part of Amazon Associates & affiliate programs.
 I’ll earn a commission, at no cost to you, if you make a purchase.
 Thanks for your support!
 Read disclaimer.

-If you’re feeling like you don’t belong, the first thing to remember is that you do belong.
-You are a unique individual who has a unique perspective on life.
-Your life experiences have shaped you into the person that you are today.
+It’s normal to feel like you don’t really fit in.
+You are a unique individual who has a unique perspective on life and your experiences have shaped you into the person that you are today.

 We all feel like we don’t belong sometimes.
 We may feel like we don’t fit in, that we’re not good enough, or that we don’t fit the mold of what a person is supposed to be like.

-Disabilities such as physical disabilities or mental disabilities can make it difficult for you to navigate in the world and can make you feel like you don’t belong.
+Having limited physical, mental, emotional, or social capabilities can make it difficult for you to navigate in the world and make you feel like you don’t belong.

-Some people can be more judgmental towards those who are different from them, even if they can’t help it.
+Some people are more judgmental towards those who are different from them.
 They might not understand that there is a reason why someone acts differently than them or talks differently than them, so they may not be willing to interact with them and include them in their group.

 3. You’re a cynical person.